RBhupi/adapt/README.md

 ## 🙏 Acknowledgments

-Built with support from the U.S. Department of Energy as part of the Atmospheric Radiation Measurement (ARM) Climate Research Facility, an Office of Science user facility.
+Built with support from the U.S. Department of Energy as part of the Atmospheric Radiation Measurement (ARM) Research Facility, an Office of Science user facility.

-**Key Libraries:**
-- ARM Py-ART (NEXRAD processing)
-- Pydantic (configuration validation)
-- XArray (labeled arrays)
-- OpenCV (optical flow)

 ## 📝 License